JanHerca/urantiapedia/output/wikijs/en/article/Gard_Jameson/The_Value_of_Study_Groups.md

 <p class="v-card v-sheet theme--light grey lighten-3 px-2">© 2010 Gard Jameson</p>

 There are many joys associated with becoming part of a group of readers which has as its main purpose a thorough study of _The Urantia Book_.
-A Study Group has the potential to “expand cosmic consciousness and enhance spiritual perception.”
-[UB 0:0.2](/en/The_Urantia_Book/0#p0_2) And these are the two exalted purposes of the fifth epochal revelation.
+A Study Group has the potential to “expand cosmic consciousness and enhance spiritual perception.” <a id="s12_241"></a>[UB 0:0.2](/en/The_Urantia_Book/0#p0_2) And these are the two exalted purposes of the fifth epochal revelation.

 If you are considering a study group you have made a decision of great consequence.
 You have decided to participate with a group of fellow human beings in an endeavor which has eternal implications.
 We live in a society which has a difficult time discussing religious or spiritual subjects, let alone universe cosmology.
 The Papers of _The Urantia Book_ are precious and the opportunity to share them with others provides an experience of great learning and inspiration!